Exactly What to Send as Your First Text After No Contact (The Door Opener)

 No email required.
 Takes 30 seconds.

 By Michael Fulmer: Breakup expert with 14 years experience.
-Trained in Gottman Method Couples Therapy (Level 1 & 2).
+Trained in Gottman Method Couples Therapy (Level 1 & 2.)
 Thousands helped worldwide.
-Created Breakup Dojo — now 1,000+ members strong, and UNFAZED (new release.)
-My products sell.
+Creator of Breakup Dojo with 1,000+ members, and now UNFAZED (new release.)
 My advice works.
 Psychology obsessed.
-It shows in my work!
 10,000+ read my “Ex-Communication” newsletter.
 Need breakup help?
 I’m your guy.